Mert Ramazan Demir

-Mert Ramazan Demir (born 28 January 1998) is a Turkish actor.
-He rose to prominence with his role as Ferit Korhan in the TV series Yalı Çapkını.
-Demir also starred as Ateş (fire) in the 2020 Turkish TV series Öğretmen (The Teacher series).
+Mert Ramazan Demir (born January 28, 1998) is a Turkish actor.
+He rose to worldwide prominence with his role as Ferit Korhan in the TV series Yalı Çapkını.
+Demir also starred as Ateş in the 2020 Turkish TV series Öğretmen (The Teacher), Ese in the NETFLIX movie UFO (2022), and Cihan in the first season of the highly acclaimed NETFLIX series Şahmaran, filmed in the summer of 2022 and premiered in 2023.
+Later he acted in the second season of this digital project.